 - Talk to your primary health care provider before making significant dietary changes.

-- Minimize saturated fats by choosing lean proteins, such as white meat, poultry and fish.
+- Minimize saturated fats by choosing lean proteins, such as organ meats and fish.

 - Focus on eating a variety of fruits and vegetables across a broad spectrum of colors to ensure you are meeting your body's nutritional requirements.